 In these uncertain times, rest assured that we are here for you.
 Deciding on what course or pathway to start in September does not have to be stressful.

 Many of your friends might know exactly what they want to do after year 11, and that might make you feel even worse about not knowing what you want to do.
-I want you to know that this feeling is completely normal and there will be thousands of young people right now who feel the same as you.
+We want you to know that this feeling is completely normal and there will be thousands of young people right now who feel the same as you.

 You may have already had a careers interview at school, and taken part in a lot of careers related activities, but you still might be confused or unsure on your next steps.
-I want you to know you are not alone.
+We want you to know you are not alone.

 - Make a list of subjects, activities or hobbies that you enjoy – can you think of any links between your answers and course areas?